Ricoledan/nix-config/README.md

 - No need to edit configuration files when switching between machines
 - Works seamlessly across different usernames and home directory locations
 - Just run `./switch.sh` on any machine

+## CI/CD Integration

+This repository includes GitHub Actions workflows that:
+- Run on every push to `main` and on pull requests
+- Check flake validity across macOS and Linux
+- Verify code formatting
+- Build the development shell for both platforms

+The CI uses [Determinate Systems' Nix actions](https://github.com/DeterminateSystems) for optimal performance.